antoine-hochart/person_detection/README.md

 ### Some remarks

 :triangular_flag_on_post:
-The above algorithm will display a box even if its confidence level is below `min_IoU` provided a similar box with a high confidence level is detected on the previous or the next frame.
+The above algorithm will display a box even if its confidence level is below `min_IoU`, provided a similar box with a high confidence level is detected on the previous or the next frame.
-In other words, it helps increase the sensitivity.
+In other words, it decreases the number of false negative detections (and symmetrically increases the number of false positives).

 :triangular_flag_on_post:
-On the other hand, if precision is more important, a higher rate can be achieve by setting `eps = min_conf = 0.5` (or any suitable value).
+On the other hand, if the primary concern is reducing the number of false positive detections, it is better to set `eps = min_conf = 0.5` (or any suitable value).

 ## How to run the detection